 On Monday, March 7, the Canadian Council of Motor Transport Administrators (CCMTA) announced that the education and awareness phase of electronic logging device (ELD) enforcement in Canada has been extended.
-For all jurisdictions, the new ELD enforcement date in Canada is January 1, 2023.
+For all jurisdictions, the new Canadian ELD mandate date for enforcement is January 1, 2023.

 While a province-by-province approach to ELD enforcement was initially expected, the Transport Ministers in Canada opted for a nationwide delay.
 Especially considering that British Columbia, Quebec, Nova Scotia, and Newfoundland had been slow to adopt rules around ELD compliance.